pybricks/pybricks.github.io/_posts/2024-05-03-technic-42146/powered-up-remote.md

 - {% include setlink.html id=42146 %}
 - {% include setlink.html id=88010 %}

-See <a href="https://docs.pybricks.com/en/latest/pupdevices/remote.html#compatible-controllers" target="_blank">
-this overview</a> for all compatible models.

 # Understanding the code

 This project has two programs, one for each hub.
 The hub in the base connects